AyraStelmaszewski/Linux-server-monitoring/README.md

 ## Tools to do monitoring
 - Applications Manager is a part of ManageEngine ITOM suite of solutions.
 Apart from Applications monitoring, ITOM also has solutions to streamline network monitoring, server monitoring, bandwidth monitoring, configuration management, firewall security and compliance, IP address management and switch port management.
 - Datadog Cloud Workload Security analyzes the full process tree across all your Linux hosts and containers in real time to automatically detect the kind of threats we’ve looked at.
+- Tripwire is a file integrity monitoring tool that watches for changes to critical files on your system.

+## Intersting thing to do to increase security on linux server.
+- Remove unnecessary services
+- Check for security on key files
+- Set strong password policy
+- Limit root access using SUDO
+- Only allow root to access CRON
+- Remote access and SSH basic settings
+- Disable Xwindow
+- Selinux (Security Enhanced Linux)
+- Minimize Package Instllation
+- Checking accounts for empty passwords
+- Monitor user activities
+- Install and configure fail2ban
+- Rootkit detection
+- Monitor system logs
+- Enable 2-factor authentication

 # Check most memory intensive running processes